pritom169/devops-a-complete-guide/linux/README.md

 Vim has two modes:

-1. **Command Mode (default):** In the commad mode the user can move around, see, copy text and write some command.
+1. **Command Mode (default):** In the command mode the user can move around, see, copy text and write some command.

 2. **Insert Mode (primarily for typing text):**